-Life sciences are becoming increasingly more data intensive, especially resulting from the huge improvements in large-scale gene sequencing and other “omics” techniques.
-There is need for large-scale sustainable data storage methods allowing secure and easy access to these highly complex data.
-Simultaneously, since life science research projects increasingly depend on more than one type of measurement, there is a wide–felt need for integrating data of different types.
-Very similar issues and similar data sets come up in the different sectors of life sciences, such as health, agriculture, bioindustry and marine life, calling also for interoperability between these sectors.
+Life sciences are increasingly more data intensive, resulting from improvements in large-scale gene sequencing and other “omics” techniques.
+There is need for large-scale sustainable data storage methods allowing secure and easy access to these complex data.
+Simultaneously, since life science research projects increasingly depend on more than one type of measurement, there is a need for integrating data of different types.
+Similar issues and similar data sets come up in different sectors of life sciences, such as health, agriculture, bioindustry and marine life, calling also for interoperability between these sectors.
 ELIXIR (http://www.elixir-europe.org) has been established to build a sustainable pan-European research infrastructure for biological information providing support to life science research including medicine, agriculture, bioindustry and society.

-The ELIXIR Bridging Force Interest Group is formed to serve as a bridge between ELIXIR and relevant RDA Interest Groups, e.g. those on agricultural data, big data analysis, federated identity management, marine data, structural biology, toxicogenomics, and data publishing.
-Furthermore, ELIXIR will interact with relevant infrastructures outside Europe, e.g. NCBI.
+The ELIXIR Bridging Force Interest Group serves as a bridge between ELIXIR and relevant RDA Interest Groups, e.g. those on agricultural data, big data analysis, federated identity management, marine data, structural biology, toxicogenomics, and data publishing.

-The ELIXIR Bridging Force IG will not duplicate ongoing efforts, but rather work as an information bridge between RDA and ELIXIR and other relevant organisations.
-A few examples of tasks of importance for life sciences are:
+The ELIXIR Bridging Force IG does not duplicate ongoing efforts, but rather works as an information bridge between RDA and ELIXIR and other relevant organisations.
+A few examples of tasks of importance are:

 • Interoperability of different kinds of large-scale (“omics”) data